revk/ESP32-Generic/README.md

 # ESP32-Generic board (USB-A)

 A very simple board with no GPIO, designed to fit a USB-A socket, incldues RGB LED and a button only.
+Works with esptool for flashing and debug via USB.

 ![USBA](https://user-images.githubusercontent.com/996983/140615566-fc0d410a-a81b-4b3e-9b71-35afe68315ae.png)